A legendary shoe design that delivers all day comfort. Perfect for trad climbing.

 La Sportiva Mythos

-Okay, so the La Sportiva Mythos 30th Anniversary Edition is technically lilac, but this ionic shoe is certainly worthy of a spot on our list.
+Okay, so the La Sportiva Mythos 30th Anniversary Edition is technically lilac (and is also on our list of purple climbing shoes) but this ionic shoe is certainly worthy of mention here.

 The Mythos is a time-tested classic that out-dates even the Anasazi Lace, having first been released in 1991.
 In fact, it has been around so long that it might be the oldest climbing shoe currently still in production.